openconnectivityfoundation/raml2doc/README.md

 # raml2doc
 RAML to doc conversion tool

-Tool to generate document section in word files from an Raml file.
+Tool to generate document section in word files from an RAMK file.

 ## Dependencies
 python code uses: